rubys/kamal-in-production/docs/Monitoring.md

 To start with, go into the service for which you registered the domain name, and add a second **A** record for the second application.
 If you are using Cloudflare, once again specify DNS only by unchecking the orange proxy status button.
 Feel free to name the subdomain whatever you like.
 As an example, my primary application is at `showcase.party`, and my logger application is at `logger.showcase.party`.
 Feel free to use the same IP address for both.
 Then go into the second application and add the domain name to the `config/deploy.yml` file for that application.

 That's it.
-You can now use `kamal deploy` on your logger application, and it will be available at `logger.showcase.party`.
+You can now use `kamal deploy` on your logger application, and it will be available at the DNS name you specified.

 For this application, you also need to feed it data.
 For that, use [NATS](https://nats.io/).
 Install it on your host machine with: